-Singapore do not have a dress code, so we have an ExpatWoman guide for what to wear as the heat increases.
+Singapore does not have a dress code, so we have an ExpatWoman guide for what to wear as the heat increases

 There is no official dress code in Singapore, and while getting hot and heavy with your boyfriend is a no-no and walking around your apartment naked is an offence that can incur a fine, what you wear in and around the city is totally up to you.

 The weather in Singapore is constant and temperatures range from 30 - 35°C degrees (86 - 95°F) during the day and around 25°C (77°F) at night.
 The humidity is high and if you are outside for long periods of time you will sweat so make sure that you carry antiperspirant and an extra t-shirt.